fxnnxc/fxnnxc.github.io/_Pkolmar/kolmar_paper.md

 img:
 ---

-## Scalable Materiality Prediction of Cosmetic Recipe in Artificial Intelligence
+## Scalable Materiality Prediction of Cosmetic Recipe with Artificial Intelligence

 ### 소개